We offer the following services

 Renewal of Swedish Driver's License

 Your Swedish driver's license must be renewed every ten years.
 You must also replace your driver's license if it has been damaged, lost, or if personal information on it has changed.
-An application form for a Swedish driver's license can only be obtained from the Embassy of Sweden in Washington D.C. or from any of the Swedish consulates in the U.S.
+Unfortunately it is no longer possible to renew your Swedish Drivers License in Arizona.
+As of May 1 2017, holders of Swedish driver’s licenses will not be able to renewtheir license if they do not permanently reside in Sweden.
+More information on the change can be found HERE.

 Application for Coordination Number and Registration of Name